xiphiasrex/bg3-convert2toolkit/README.md

 # bg3-lsx2tbl-converter
-Convert LSX to TBL files
+Convert LSX to TBL files<br>
+For use when porting third party mods to the toolkit or when you lost your editor files.

 run ``pip install -r requirements.txt`` to install the required libraries.